cnk-cnk/SQL-Case-Study-TINY-SHOP/README.md

 # SQL-Case-Study-TINY-SHOP
-Below are the different topic discussed in the case study.
-The PDF file contains the project and sql files the sql code.
+Below are the different topics discussed in the case study.
+The PDF file contains the project and SQL files the SQL code.

 ## TABLE
 * 1 Tiny shop sales